RvSpectML/RvSpectML.jl/README.md

 - [EchelleInstruments.jl](https://github.com/RvSpectML/EchelleInstruments.jl): Code specific to each instrument
 - [EchelleCCFs.jl](https://github.com/RvSpectML/EchelleCCFs.jl):  Computes CCFs with an anlytic mask
 - RVSpectML (this package) holds larger algorithms and code that interconnects the component packages.
 (Any plotting should be outside of src and not in the Project.toml.)
-- [RvSpectMLPlots.jl](https://github.com/RvSpectML/RvSpectMLPlots.jl):  Plotting functions/scripts/notebooks, so other packages don't get bogged down by Plots.jl
 - [Scalpels.jl](https://github.com/RvSpectML/Scalpels.jl):  Provides Scalpels algorithm for analyzing an ensemble of CCFs and estimating RVs and contamination from stellar variability.
+- [NeidArchive.jl](https://github.com/RvSpectML/NeidArchive.jl):  Julia wrapper for API to query/download data from Neid archives.
 - [GPLinearODEMaker](https://github.com/christiangil/GPLinearODEMaker.jl):  Implements a multi-variate GP time-series likelihood and optimization functions.
+- [RvSpectMLPlots.jl](https://github.com/RvSpectML/RvSpectMLPlots.jl):  Plotting functions/scripts/notebooks, so other packages don't get bogged down by Plots.jl